-The result of these cases are serious; ‘War on Terror’ rhetoric, and the stigma of being deported for ‘counter-terrorism’ means people not only struggle to get jobs, but they are the immediate viewed with suspicion.
+The result of these cases are serious; ‘War on Terror’ rhetoric, and the stigma of being deported for ‘counter-terrorism’ means people not only struggle to get jobs, but they are the immediate viewed with suspicion after having been left in effective exile.
 In some cases, they have been targets of raids, detention-without-trial and even drone assassinations.

 All of this is the consequence of a process that begins in the UK.